Jaguar XF saloon - MPG, running costs & CO2

-For those who want a petrol powered XF, there’s a choice of two turbocharged 2.0-litre petrol engines to choose from.
-The P250 version produces CO2 emissions of 181-200g/km, placing it in the top BiK band, with fuel economy of up to 35.2mpg.
-The more powerful P300 petrol engine produces 296bhp with a best fuel economy of 32.9mpg and CO2 emissions of 193-211g/km.
+For those who want a petrol-powered XF, there’s a choice of two turbocharged 2.0-litre petrol engines to choose from.
+The P250 version produces CO2 emissions of 182-186g/km, placing it in the top BiK band, with fuel economy of up to 35.4mpg.
+The more powerful P300 petrol engine produces 296bhp with a best fuel economy figure of 32.7mpg and CO2 emissions of 197g/km.

 After the first year's CO2-based road tax (generally included in the on-the-road price), Jaguar XFs either cost the standard rate to tax each year, or the slightly discounted rate if you choose a mild-hybrid.
-Those with a list price (including options) of more than £40,000 are liable for a large additional surcharge a year in years two to six, bringing the annual bill to nearly £500 during that period.
+Those with a list price (including options) of more than £40,000 are liable for a large additional surcharge a year in years two to six, bringing the annual bill to more than £500 during that period.

-All new Jaguar XFs sold in the UK come with three years' unlimited-mileage manufacturer warranty cover.
-After three years, this can be extended for an extra 12 months at a time at additional cost.
+All new Jaguar XFs sold in the UK come with three years of unlimited-mileage manufacturer warranty cover.
+After three years, this can be extended for an extra 12 months at a time, for an additional cost.

 A 'Jaguar Approved Service' plan is offered with the XF.
 This covers maintenance for five years/50,000 miles or five years/75,000 miles.
 There's also a standard-mileage plan for petrol-engined cars.
 Covering a 2.0-litre diesel for five years/50,000 miles costs just over £500 and covers the cost of AdBlue refills as well as servicing.